 Mercer College of Pharmacy's CCORE will have a booth at the December 2018 ASHP Midyear Clinical Meeting and Exhibition.
 Please register for a meeting time through the Personnel Placement Service.

-Fellows will divide their time between the College and Galt, where they will help advance the clinical development of secondary indications of approved drugs and support scientific affairs of Galt products as they move from development to commercialization.
-Faculty of the College’s Center for Clinical Outcomes Research and Education, or CCORE, will train fellows to conduct research in drug therapy outcomes and help guide their research projects.
-Fellows will be expected to publish their research results in peer-reviewed publications and to present at scientific conferences, in addition to teaching Mercer students pursuing a Doctor of Pharmacy (Pharm.D.) degree.
+Fellows will divide their time between the College and Galt or Arbor, where they will help advance the clinical development of secondary indications of approved drugs and support scientific affairs of Galt or Arbor products as they move from development to commercialization.
+The College of Pharmacy’s Center for Clinical Outcomes Research and Education, or CCORE, will support and guide fellows assigned research projects in medical affairs or outcomes.
+Fellows will publish their research findings in peer-reviewed publications and present at scientific conferences, in addition to supporting the Mercer University Doctor of Pharmacy (Pharm.D.) didactic program.

-This fellowship will give a graduate in-depth experience in evaluating the economic and clinical outcomes of a drug therapy.
+These fellowships will give a graduate in-depth experience in medical affairs and/or outcomes research.
 New pharmacists and pharmaceutical scientists will have valuable expertise as they transition into the workforce.

-Fellows will work alongside Galt co-founder Barry Patel, Pharm.D.
-(Class of '92).
+Fellows will work alongside Galt co-founder Barry Patel, PHARMD ‘92.
 Dr. Patel co-founded his own pharmaceutical outcomes research and education company, Total Therapeutic Management (TTM), along with another Mercer graduate in 1995, and successfully sold the company to Indegene Lifesystems in 2013.
-His latest venture, Galt Pharmaceuticals, is co-founded with fellow Mercer graduate, William Smith, Pharm.D.
-(Class of '88), to further develop approved drugs for unmet health care needs, while commercializing them for current needs through a unique distribution model that relies exclusively on independent pharmacies.
+His latest venture, Galt Pharmaceuticals, is co-founded with fellow Mercer graduate, William Smith, PHARMD ‘88, to further develop approved drugs for unmet health care needs, while commercializing them for current needs through a unique distribution model that relies exclusively on independent pharmacies.